Deliver “Delight and Passion” to people

 Speakers:

-Moderator: Takashi Yokoishi (Representative Director &Co./Project Producer)
+Moderator: Takashi Yokoishi (Representative Director /Project Producer, &Co.)

 Details and application URL: https://ssd-vol3.peatix.com/

-* No online distribution will be available.
+* Online streaming will not be available.

 [Speaker profile]